Hammered Nickel Sinks: Luxurious and Livable

 Care & Cleaning of Polished Nickel

 There are two ways to maintain the bright mirrored finish of Polished Nickel.
-The easiest method is to apply Native Trails MetalProtect®, a revolutionary product that will protect the finish from fingerprints, tarnish, and water spots for months – or even years – depending upon usage and conditions.
-This has been incredibly welcomed news for homeowners and designers, because now for the first time, polished metal finishes are easy to maintain.
+The easiest method is to apply Native Trails MetalProtect®, a revolutionary product that will protect the finish from fingerprints, tarnish and water spots for months or even years.
+This has been incredibly welcome news for homeowners and designers, because now for the first time, polished metal finishes are easy to maintain.
 (Hint: it works great on stainless steel, copper, and brass as well!)

-The other alternative for maintaining Polished Nickel is to polish it periodically with chrome polish, followed by carnauba wax to maintain the look for a while.
-Since only soft cloth and non-abrasive cleaners are used on a nickel sink, this process is typically repeated every few weeks – depending on usage and conditions of course.
+The other alternative for maintaining the polished finish is to polish it periodically with chrome polish, followed by carnauba wax to maintain the look for a while.
+Since only soft cloth and non-abrasive cleaners are used on a nickel sink, this process is typically repeated every few weeks.
+This depends on usage and conditions of course.

 So there you have it.
 There’s no better way to go glam in the kitchen and bath than with Nickel.
 Have more questions?
 Contact our Customer Service team.